Bearskin Lake

 Installation of the cistern at the community and youth centre is complete.
 Consistent maintenance, operations and monitoring are required before the advisory can be lifted.
 Bearskin Lake receives operational support from the Centralized Water and Wastewater Hub, funded by ISC and delivered by Windigo First Nations Council.

-The community is installing a new water treatment system to support lifting the advisory affecting the nursing station, with support from Windigo First Nations Council.
+The community has installed a new water treatment system to support lifting the advisory affecting the nursing station, with support from Windigo First Nations Council.
+Technical issues with the recently installed treatment system are currently being addressed.
+Once resolved, the community should be able to lift the advisory.